 Credit Card Ownership By Age

-To obtain a personal or business credit card in the United States, applicants need to be at least 18 years old.
+Applicants must be 18 years old to obtain a personal or business credit card in the United States.

-It’s possible for a person under 18 to have a card with their name on it if the account owner makes them an authorized user.
-There is no legal age requirement for authorized users and many credit issuers will allow even young teenagers to be authorized users.
+People under 18 can have a card in their name if the account owner makes them an authorized user.
+There is no legal age requirement for authorized users, and many credit issuers will allow even young teenagers to be authorized users.
 These credit piggybackers are not account owners, though, and bear no legal responsibility for making payments or any of the accumulated debt.

 Therefore, to determine the ownership data according to age, it all starts when the person is no longer a minor in the eyes of the law and can enter into a contractual relationship with the credit card issuer.

 People born between the years 1946 and 1964 (baby boomers) and 1965 to 1980 (Generation X) have the highest average number of credit cards at 5.5 per person, according to a 2022 LendingTree report.
 People born between 1981 to 1996 (millennials) hold an average of 4.1 cards.

 That doesn’t mean college-age people — typically ages 18 to 24 — don’t have credit cards.
 Generation Z — people born between 1997 and 2004 — have an average of 2.5 cards.